Two Sides to Every Story

 For each of these two men, a different truth lies beneath that tree, in that forest.
 No one truth is more accurate than the other.
 Mother nature is, after all, a beautiful but occasionally cruel mistress.
 Imagine, for a moment then, that each of these men is wearing a suit while sitting in a room on the 14th floor of an office building in downtown DC, and each man is required to make a decision about something based on their knowledge of, experience regarding, and feelings about the wilderness.
 Those two decisions would likely be vastly different because the two truths are vastly different.

 This example is only one teeny, tiny speck of these two men’s realities.
 It does not take into account any other part of their lives and the resulting realities that those parts created.
 There are more than 7.3 billion different realities on this planet.
 None is more true than another.
 Compassion and empathy joins these truths and the lives that lead them.

-If you enjoyed this post, please let me know by clicking the green heart below.
-Also, if you enjoyed this particular one, you might consider reading The Four Agreements by Don Miguel Ruiz.
+Also, if you enjoyed this particular post, you might consider reading The Four Agreements by Don Miguel Ruiz which inspired it.